PCR testing scheme

 What happens if I test positive?

-Please see the CCT Hub webpage for guidance on what you need to do.
+Please visit our 'Respiratory disease symptoms, COVID-19 positive test results, and close contacts' webpage for guidance on what you need to do.